-Welcome to the State of Colorado’s new Contract Management System website.
-This public component of the State’s new database was developed to meet the requirements of Section 24-102-205(3)(c) of the Colorado Revised Statutes, mandating the development of a publically searchable website of all personal services contracts entered into by state agencies and institutions of higher education.
+Welcome to the State of Colorado’s Contract Management System (CMS) website.
+This public component of the State’s database was developed to meet the requirements of Section 24-102-205(3)(c) of the Colorado Revised Statutes, mandating the development of a publically searchable website of all personal services contracts entered into by state agencies.

 The intent behind implementation of a statewide-centralized system is improved ability to track and manage contracts and streamline the overall contracting process.
-All contracts entered into after July 1, 2009 which meet the requirements of the Statute, will be entered into the new Contract Management System and summarized on this website.
-Contracts pre-dating July 1, 2009 will not appear in the new system and consequently will not be summarized on this website.
-The appropriate agency or higher ed institution must be contacted, and an open records request made, in order to obtain information on such contracts.
+All contracts entered into after July 1, 2009 which meet the requirements of the Statute, are entered into the Contract Management System and summarized on this website.
+Contracts pre-dating July 1, 2009 and contracts entered into by Institutions of Higher Education, do not appear in the system, and consequently are not summarized on this website.
+Information related to contracts not contained in the centralized system can be obtained through filing an open records request at the appropriate agency.

 The State of Colorado operates on a Fiscal Year basis starting July 1st of every year and ending June 30th of the following year.
 For example: July 1, 2009 through June 30, 2010 comprises the State’s 2010 Fiscal Year.
-Contracts often do not start and end according to Fiscal Year, thereby requiring State agencies and institutions of higher education to use funds appropriated in multiple Fiscal Year periods.
+Contracts often do not start and end according to Fiscal Year, thereby requiring agencies to use funds appropriated in multiple Fiscal Year periods.
 For example: a contract starting February 1, 2009 and ending January 31, 2010 would spend from both Fiscal Year 2009 and 2010 funds.

 Some contracts, including Master Contracts, Task Order Contracts or State Price Agreement Contracts, have funds budgeted to them, however, until a certain need for goods and/or services arises, no money is committed to be spent.
 As such, these types of contracts will initially show zero dollars, and not until goods and/or services are needed and requested, will dollars spent be reported in the Contract Management System.